icyveins7/reimage/README.md

 ReImage is a Python 3 + PySide6 + PyQtGraph app for quickly visualizing recorded RF data in the form of real and imaginary samples.
 Think of it as Adobe Audition or Audacity, but for raw complex samples.

 The goals for this project are to provide quick, offline ways of examining recorded data.
 As such, it is not meant to do everything DSP-related.
 It is aimed to be used after performing test recordings to verify that the recordings will be useful for further processing later on.

-In particular, ReImage attempts to maximise smoothness (frames-per-second) of plots via caching of successive downsampled versions of the data, for a better user experience.
+In particular, ReImage attempts to maximise smoothness (frames-per-second) of plots via explicit downsampled versions of the data, for a better user experience.
 This alleviates the 'laggy plot' issue often encountered when using Matplotlib to visualise raw signal data with over about 1 million points, and when using PyQtGraph with over about 10-100M points.
+In a world where signal bandwidths are reaching over 100MHz, this is becoming more and more common.

+After the initial loading, scrolling in and out of plots of up to 500M samples or more is still buttery-smooth (at least for me!).

 ## Installation and Usage (From Source)